Contact Us | Press Office | International | Academy | About Us | Donate

 Cathy Peers – Specialist Children’s Occupational Therapist

-I work predominantly with children attending mainstream schools but deliver sensory workshops for parents of nursery and school aged children, as well as children with complex needs.
+I work mainly with children attending mainstream schools but also deliver sensory workshops for parents of nursery and school aged children, as well as children with complex needs.

 Lindsey Mutch – Specialist Children’s Occupational Therapist